timhul/ClassicSim/README.md

 CSIM for short.
 Its purpose is to provide feedback to a user regarding the value of equipment, talents, consumables, rotation choices, etc.

-For information regarding new features / bug fixes in upcoming release, check [Next release](#next-release).

 # Licensing

 Licensing information can be found in [LICENSE.md](https://github.com/timhul/ClassicSim/blob/master/LICENSE).